khaled-11/job-finder-bot/README.md

 ### Messenger platform features

-There are many features you can use on the Messenger platform like [account linking](https://developers.facebook.com/docs/messenger-platform/identity/account-linking), [private replies](https://developers.facebook.com/docs/messenger-platform/discovery/private-replies), and more.
+There are many features you can use on the Messenger platform.
+Some are like [account linking](https://developers.facebook.com/docs/messenger-platform/identity/account-linking), [private replies](https://developers.facebook.com/docs/messenger-platform/discovery/private-replies), and more.
 For example, if you need to sell, the [Messenger receipt template](https://developers.facebook.com/docs/messenger-platform/send-messages/template/receipt/) will be great choice.
+You can find more on the [Facebook Developers Docs.](https://developers.facebook.com/docs)

 ### Deploy the experience

-To scale your app and make it available for as many user, we may need to deploy the final experience to a cloud hosting service.
-This experinence is hosted by AWS Elastic beanstalk.
-Most of the services are similar, and will require just uploads and environment variables.
+This will depend on how the traffic will look like.
+You can use free services or use a cloud hosting service.
+I deployed this experience to [AWS Beanstalk](https://aws.amazon.com/elasticbeanstalk/) and The database is [AWS DynamoDB](https://aws.amazon.com/dynamodb/).
+Most of the cloud services are similar when it comes to deploying.
+You will need to upload the source code, and sometimes add the environment variables.

 ## License and contribution: